pauldmccarthy/fslpy/doc/contributing.rst

 1. Update the changelog on the main branch to include the new version number and release date.
-2. On the main branch, update the version number in ``fsl/version.py`` to a development version of **the next** minor release number.
-For example, if you are about to release version ``1.3.0``, the version in the main branch should be ``1.4.0.dev0``.
-3. Create the new minor release branch off the main branch.
+2. Create the new minor release branch off the main branch.
-4. Update the version number on the release branch.
-If CI tests fail on the release branch, postpone the release until they are fixed.
+3. If CI tests fail on the release branch, postpone the release until they are fixed.
-5. Tag the new release on the minor release branch.
+4. Tag the new release on the minor release branch.

 Bugfix/patch releases